They say, “Don’t judge a book by its cover,” but people sure do judge a brand by its website!

 Buying Your Website Theme

 So, if you don’t want to shell out in the initial stage of your business, we suggest opting for pre-built website templates.
 However, we would always recommend opting for a custom-built website if it is within your budget.
-Although more costly in the beginning, the benefits of a custom-built website include tailoring the content and website design to your business, brand recognition, plus the significantly higher conversion rates and SEO results, pay off the cost in the long run.
+Although more costly initially, the benefits of a custom-built website include tailoring the content and website design to your business, brand recognition, plus the significantly higher conversion rates and SEO results, which pay off the cost in the long run.